ajon542/TigerCompiler/readme.md

 ### Parsing
 - Implement better error checking (i.e. print out line and point to error)
 - Implement unit tests for the simple grammar presented
-- Implement a parser for a more complex grammar
+- Implement a parser for a more complex grammar such as a calculator
+- Construct the abstract syntax tree for the program